Be Prepared for a Hurricane

 Make an Important Documents Binder

 What happens to paper when it gets wet?
 Having a binder that can be kept safe from disaster and can easily be grabbed is an essential part of planning for a hurricane.
-You don’t want to be without your homeowner’s insurance after a hurricane has destroyed your home.
-Check out this Free Emergency Binder Kit to make sure you have all your important documents on hand.
+You don’t want to be without your homeowner’s insurance policy, including proof of flood insurance, if applicable, after a hurricane has destroyed your home.
+This FREE Emergency Binder is ready for you to print: Free Emergency Binder Kit to make sure you have all your important documents on hand.

 Items to Have on Hand